jenniferdo2211/Machine-Learning-Andrew-Ng-Coursera/readme.txt

-An online course for Machine Learning
+A course of Machine Learning from Stanford University